-I’ve seen a few sites out there that are promoting TestBirds as a larger income then it really is.
-You should know that beginners can’t really turn this into a full-time or large income.
-The main reason is because there’s not enough tests to complete.
+I’ve seen a few sites out there that are promoting TestBirds as a larger income than it is.
+You should know that beginners can’t turn this into a full-time or substantial income.
+The main reason is that there’re not enough tests to complete.
 You’d need 15-20 tests to put in a full day of work with this site, but there might only be a few tests a week.

-Also some tests do pay $50, but it looks like most beginner tests are around the $10 range.
-It’s going to take you a ton of tests at $10 to build a full time income.
+Also, some tests do pay $50, but it looks like most beginner tests are around $10.
+It’s going to take you a ton of tests at $10 to build a full-time income.

-With that being said I know on some other sites that there’s some full time testers, but they are very experienced and are sought after for very advance testing.
+With that being said I know on some other sites that there’re some full-time testers, but they are very experienced and are sought after for very advanced testing.
 A beginner won’t have the opportunity for this.

 Is TestBirds A Usability Testing Scam?

-Usability Testing at TestBirds is not a scam, there’s payment proof and some reviews across the internet with all good things to say about this site.
-I really like that they take complete beginners and that they let you take tests on your smartphone.
+Usability Testing at TestBirds is not a scam; there are reviews across the internet with all good things to say about this site and include payment proof.
+I like that they take complete beginners and that they let you take tests on your smartphone.

-As long as you know the income you can make testing website, apps, and more at TestBirds is just extra income, you should be pretty happy as a member.
-If you’re an experienced tester that completes advanced tests I kind of left you out of this review, but from what I’ve heard TestBirds is a great place for advance testers as well.
+As long as you know the income you can make testing website and apps at TestBirds is just extra income; you should be pretty happy as a member.
+If you’re an experienced tester that completes advanced tests I left you out of this review but from what I’ve heard TestBirds is a perfect place for advanced testers as well.

 If you’d like to learn more or to join, you can visit TestBirds.com to get started.

 Usability Testing isn’t the only way to earn money online.
-If you’d like to learn how to make a large online income check out My #1 Recommendation, it’s how I made over $13,000 online last month!.
+If you’d like to learn how to make a significant online income, check out My #1 Recommendation, it’s how I made over $13,000 online last month!.
 If you’re happy with a small supplementary income, here’s some other extra income sites I highly recommend.